 If you have activities that fall under the Protective Security Act, it may be worth monitoring the NIS a little extra in the future.
 It has been hinted that the special exception making the protective security always violating the NIS Directive will be changed.

-With the new NIS Directive, management teams will have a decisive and active role in the monitoring and implementation of these measures.
+With NIS 2, management teams will have a decisive and active role in the monitoring and implementation of these measures.
 What can happen if an important business does not meet the requirements?

 - Fines of up to EUR 10 million or 2% of the total global annual turnover